srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_08-visualize-data-stream-in-power-bi.md

 ## Lab Instructions

-### Exercise 1: Sign Up For PowerBI
+### Exercise 1: Sign Up For Power BI

 Power BI can be your personal data analysis and visualization tool, and can also serve as the analytics and decision engine behind group projects, divisions, or entire corporations.
-Later on in this lab, you will build a dashboard and visualize data using PowerBI.
+Later on in this lab, you will build a dashboard and visualize data using Power BI.
 This exercise explains how to sign up for Power BI as an individual.

->**Note:** If you already have a PowerBI subscription, you can skip to the next step.
+>**Note:** If you already have a Power BI subscription, you can skip to the next step.

 #### Task 1: Understand Supported Email Addresses